Quebec reports over 10,000 new cases, more than 25 deaths on Monday | News

 - Quebecers aged 40 and above can now get their COVID-19 booster shot

-The total number of Intensive Care Unit (ICU) patients has decreased by nine over the past 24 hours, totalling 248 across the province.
+The total number of Intensive Care Unit (ICU) patients has increased by seven over the past 24 hours, totalling 255 across the province.

 During a Thursday press conference, Quebec Health Minister Christian Dubé warned of the new measures amid the recent surge in COVID-19 cases.
 He confirmed that the province would soon require three doses of a COVID-19 vaccine to be entirely up to date with the digital passport.